-Rate information is made available to waiver participants in their Service Plans, which describe the frequency and duration of each service, the annual amount of units, the rate per unit and the total annual cost of each service.
-All approved NHTD service providers receive notice of the rates for their approved services at the time of provider enrollment.
+Rate information is made available to waiver participants in their Service Plans.
+Each Service Plan describes the frequency and duration of each service, the annual unit amounts, the rate per unit and the total annual cost of each service.
+All approved waiver providers receive notice of the rates for their approved services at the time of provider enrollment.

-NYSDOH gives public notice required by the State Administrative Procedure Act and other State Laws of any amendment to its regulations regarding the rate-setting methodology.
+NYSDOH gives public notice required by the State Administrative Procedure Act (SAPA) and other State Laws of any amendment to its regulations regarding the rate-setting methodology.
 SAPA requires that a Notice of Proposed Rulemaking include a name, public office address and telephone number for an agency representative to whom written views and arguments may be submitted.
-Public comment information is available in Main 6-I.
+Additional public notice information is available in Main-6-I.